Beleaguered Childhood Friend

 - And later, Edgeworth, who was also Phoenix's childhood friend, has become cold and dedicated to always getting a guilty verdict in his prosecution.
 Wright ends up defending him, as well.

 - And in this case, Edgeworth really was innocent too, of BOTH crimes, even though he himself thought he was guilty of the second one.
-Though it keeps you wondering until the final moment.

 - Archer immediately sets out to find (and exonerate) his childhood friend Lucas Troy after Troy is accused of treason.
 Turns out Archer is Wrong Genre Savvy and Troy did commit the crimes so he could have enough money to elope with Archer.